RQuispeC/Eirene/README.md

 # Eirene

-Eirene is a tool that brings reliable academic information of students stadistics of brazilian and international students at University of Campinas.
+Eirene is a tool that brings reliable academic information of stadistics about brazilian and international students at University of Campinas.